-Among the projects which he helped build are the Houses of Parliament and Nelson's Column in London, and, closer to home, Lowestoft harbour and esplanade.
+Among the projects which he helped build are the Palace of Westminster and Nelson's Column in London, and, closer to home, Lowestoft harbour and esplanade.
 A tireless worker for bettering condition of his workers, Peto was also a great public benefactor, putting large sums of his own money into public projects.

 Peto spared no expense in his lavish rebuilding of Somerleyton Hall.
 From 1844-1851 he had the house and grounds completely rebuilt in sumptuous style.
 The architect of Peto's vision was John Thomas, who had previously worked for Sir Charles Barry on the Houses of Parliament.
 Thomas kept little from the older Jacobean mansion, replacing it with an ornate structure with touches of French, Italian, and Dutch styles.